 The Archive was started in the 1980s by Antony Wallace, who spent 15 years developing it.
 Since then it has continued to be expanded into the Collection and Archive which exists today.
-Our current Honorary Archivist is Martin Coady.
+Our current Honorary Curator is Martin Coady.
 He was preceded by Roger Green, Brian Morgan, Phil Sykes and Charles Chapman.

 The BAPRAS Collection and Archives are an invaluable resource for research in many areas, such as the development of plastic surgery techniques, changes in medical equipment, World War history, modern warfare and its role in treatment, and physical disfigurement.

 Accessing the Archives

 The Collection can be viewed by anyone.
 Viewings are available by appointment only.
 No charge is made for visits, but donations to support its preservation are always welcome.
 There are some fees associated with reproducing images and material from the Collection.
 For any enquiries or to arrange a visit, please contact the us on email@example.com.